Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Conclusion: The Real Winner is Strategy, Not a Platform

 So, Snapchat or TikTok?
 The blunt truth is, the platform itself is a secondary concern.
-Your strategy, your deep understanding of your specific audience, and your commitment to creating genuinely relevant and engaging content – those are primary.
+Your strategy, your deep understanding of your specific audience, and your commitment to creating genuinely relevant and engaging content – those are the primary factors.

 Don’t get suckered into the hype cycle or feel pressured to be on a platform just because “everyone else is.”
 They aren’t, and even if they were, your business isn’t “everyone else’s.”